Whispers in a Hurricane: A Single Mother's Strength, Felt Through Her Son's Eyes.

 My mother taught me to not open the door unless it was the police.
-And if it was the police, to lie about my age for fear I might be taken from her.
-Apparently the neighbors would call to let the police know there were children alone in the apartment.
+A drunk neighbor always seemed to mistake our door for his, and would sometimes bang on it while screaming for his wife to open the door late at night.
+And if it was the police, I was to lie about my age for fear that I might be taken from her.
+Apparently, on more than one occasion, the neighbors would call the police to check on the children that had been left alone in the apartment.
 Fortunately, I was a tall 10-year old.

 Growing up a little faster

 When I was 11, I was allowed to join an intermediate football team.
-I would walk to my grandmother's house after school.
+Monday through Friday I would walk to my grandmother's house after school.
 There I would change into my pads and practice uniform.
-About an hour before practice, I would begin the two mile walk through neighborhoods to Phoenix Park for football practice.
-After practice, I would unhook my shoulder pads, slip my helmet underneath my jersey and begin the trek back to grandma's house.
+About an hour before practice, I would begin the two mile walk through the neighborhood to Phoenix Park for football practice.
+A couple hours later, after practice, I would unhook my shoulder pads, slip my helmet underneath my jersey and begin the the walk back to my grandmother's house.

 A couple months into the season, my father called and invited me over for the weekend.
 He promised to pick me up from practice.
 Like every other time, I could barely contain the excitement.
 I was sure he was coming for me this time.